E1219/FarewellToKing/README.txt

 ====================
-FlyByKnightLib 0.0.2
+Farewell To King 0.0.2
+Chess Library
 November 2014 - 2015
 ====================
 Edward Sandor

-The Fly By Knight Library is a reusable, light chess library to be written in C.  It can be used for board representation, check legality, and game management for different chess applications.
+Farewell To King is a reusable, light chess library to be written in C.  It can be used for board representation, check legality, and game management for different chess applications.

 To build, run:
 $make